 We designed Shoppingfeed to keep you in the driver’s seat when it comes to running your business.

 We think other Omni-Channel platforms get a huge part of the job wrong: they try to become irreplaceable by controlling your master record, effectively turning your storefront into a channel.

 We know why they do this: it results in their becoming irreplaceable and forces users to make decisions based on the capabilities (or limitations) of their software.
 In doing so, omni-channel platforms create huge problems for themselves and sellers like you:

 - Compatibility issues when they try to be a hub to connect with other software data;

 - Inventory issues when source feed update cycles vary from sources, and from channel to channel;

 - Property issues when you want to control your product data in a new source, or multiple ones, and the data isn’t exportable.

 Your storefront remains the master source of truth.

-Shopping Feed connects to a CMS or PIM system, and relies on it as the master record by keeping inventory up-to-date and importing orders back into the system.
-This means Shopping Feed is compatible with your entire operation.
-Other systems will expect you to use their service as this master record.
+Shoppingfeed relies on your CMS or PIM system, to maintain all master records.
+This means Shoppingfeed is compatible with your entire operation.
+Other systems usually expect you will use their service as this master record.

-Our system acts as a conduit of Inventory and order data, and as true middle-ware it gets out of the way so that your own Shopping Cart systems will keep behaving how you have configured them.
-Since we rely on your storefront to be the master record, this guarantees compatibility with any tool that connects to your Shopping Cart system to modify or manage your orders, inventory, or billing.
+Our system acts as a conduit of Inventory and order data.
+It’s middle-warethat gets out of the way so that your own Shopping Cart systems will keep behaving how you have configured them.
+Since we rely on your storefront to be the master record, this means it’s compatible with any tool that connects to your Shopping Cart system for modifying or managing your orders, inventory, and billing.